bloominstituteoftechnology/ios-sprint-challenge-message-board-debugging-and-testing/Bugs.md

 Pressing send new message made me realize that there is no "Messages" in my firebase threads.
 Something missing either in initializer or encoder maybe?## Bug :bug: #3 : - Threads have no containers for messages

+## Bug :bug: #4 : - Can't create new message in thread

+> Issues & Hypotheses

+Pressing send doesn't create new message.
+Missing outlet?
+Still not sure if bug #3 is related to this.